A little history of Saint-Victor abbey in Marseille

 The current abbey was raised by saint Cassien in the 5th century on the foundation of a former chapel where saint Lazarus was buried.
-In the 5th century, saint Cassien came, and founded the new abbey.
 It became a very famous abbey, even if in the 5th and 7th centuries, Barbarians often invaded it.

 He translated Victor’s relics here, in a magnificent golden reliquary (destroyed during the Revolution, bad luck).
-But the monastery was sold during the Revolution then destroyed: only remains the northern wall, crypts and the upper church.
+But the monastery was sold during the Revolution then destroyed: the northern wall, crypts and the upper church are still standing.
 Buildings overlooking the harbour were raised between the 5th and 14th century.

-Crypts were opened in the 3th century, they house a Black Virgin statue from the 13th century: it’s Our-Lady-of-the-Confession, a very famous saint in Marseille!
+Crypts were opened in the 3th century, we can see a Black Virgin statue from the 13th century: it’s Our-Lady-of-the-Confession, a very famous saint in Marseille!
 The Romanesque upper church dates back to the 11th century: Victor’s relics and pope Urban V’s tomb used to be here...